NTI-Gymnasieingenjor/Cafeteria-skylt/Documentations/usingRaspberryPi.md

 ## Basics of 'Accessories'
 In 'Accessories' you will find 'File Manager' and 'Terminal'.
-'File Manager' is where you access the 'Cafeteria-skylt' folder, which is located on the SD-card of this Pi.
+'File Manager' is where you access the 'Cafeteria-display' folder, which is located on the SD-card of this Pi.
-The folder location: '/home/pi/Git/Cafeteria-skylt'
+The folder location: '/home/pi/Git/Cafeteria-display'

 'Terminal' is the command prompt of Pi, here you will use many useful commands.
 Some basic commands include: